ohmjs/ohm/doc/syntax-reference.md

 <pre><code>& <i>expr</i></code></pre>

 Succeeds if the expression `expr` can be matched, but does not consume anything from the input stream.
-Usually used as part of a sequence, e.g. `letter &digit` will match `'a9'`, but only consume 'a'. `&"a" letter+` will match any string of letters that begins with 'a'.
+Usually used as part of a sequence, e.g. `letter &digit` will match `'a9'`, but only consume '9'. `&"a" letter+` will match any string of letters that begins with 'a'.

 ### Negative Lookahead: ~